Muhammad: Origins of Islam:

 Muhammad’s Mindset

-With the advent of Quranic revelations, Jebara writes that Muhammad’s “confidence had returned” after a low period during which he was disillusioned by Meccan society and personal tragedies (the death of his son).
-Following the revelations, as predicted by Khadija’s cousin, Waraqa, Muhammad was persecuted and ridiculed, but he was able to counter that with a mindset that, Jebara writes, “combined …transcendent purpose, a distinctive positive attitude, and practical techniques for effective implementation.”
+In his book Muhammad, the World-Changer, Jebara writes that with the advent of Qur’anic revelations Muhammad’s “confidence had returned” after a low period during which he was disillusioned by Meccan society and personal tragedies (the death of his son).
+Following the revelations, as predicted by his wife Khadija’s cousin Waraqa, Muhammad was persecuted and ridiculed, but he was able to counter that with a mindset that, Jebara writes, “combined …transcendent purpose, a distinctive positive attitude, and practical techniques for effective implementation.

-Jebara continues to outline key features of these three aspects of the Muhammadan mindset, including the following (Jebara’s words are italicized):
+Jebara continues to outline key features of these three aspects of this mindset, including the following (Jebara’s words are italicized):

 Transcendent Purpose

 Material success does not bring fulfillment.
 Everyone has equal potential.
 People have to blossom and realize their hidden potential.
-Jebara also highlights a key factor contributing to this blossoming.
-It is to gather knowledge from a variety of diverse sources and then analyze the information to produce something new that can benefit others.
+A key factor contributing to this blossoming is to gather knowledge from a variety of diverse sources and then analyze the information to produce something new that can benefit others.
 [Elsewhere in his book, Jebara notes that the Prophet used the analogy of how bees produce honey to emphasize this important point.]

 Positive Attitude